Scarf of the moment: Tyger, Tyger

 Like

-• The Librain says:
+• The Librain's avatar The Librain says:

 Hi Nicole!
 Thank you for visiting my blog.
 I am sorry, but I cannot authenticate Hermès scarves or shawls as I simply don’t have the expertise.
 You could try on The Purse Forum instead.
 Best wishes, Anne x